A Travel Price Comparison for Families, Couples, and Backpackers Vienna vs. Reykjavik for Couples, Food, Families, and Nightlife

 Vienna is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-For some great organized tour ideas, see The Best Tours for Seniors to Austria, Tours for Outdoor and Nature Lovers in Austria, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.
+For some great organized tour ideas, see The Best 2-Week Tours in Austria, The Best Tours for Seniors to Austria, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.

 Which place is cheaper, Reykjavik or Vienna?